-So ultimately, this is a play on an old fashioned.
+Ultimately, my maple bourbon cocktail is a play on an old fashioned.
 An old fashioned is bourbon with muddled sugar, bitters and a twist of orange peel.
 And then you get a cute cherry on top.
-I ran with this idea and made some replacements - er improvements.
+I ran with this idea and made some replacements....rather modern improvements.

 Add some orange juice to bulk it up.
 This is a maple bourbon cocktail not a stiff drink.
 An old fashioned is not a full drink - it is just the bourbon.
 Adding some orange juice makes this more of a cocktail and lifts it up.
 Orange is also a very festive flavor and goes great with the maple syrup.